 About Kauai, Hawaii

-Nicknamed the Grand Isle, Kauai is an island located in the state of Hawaii.
+Nicknamed the Grand Isle, Kauai is an island located in Hawaii state, US.
+The nickname is given due to the fact that most of Kauai is covered in rainforests, but most will agree that the nickname does not do justice to the natural beauty of the island.
 It is home to Na Pali Coast, which has served as the backdrop of many Hollywood movies, as well as home to travel marvels such as Waimea Canyon and the Sleeping Giant Ridge.
 The all-year favorable climate is one of the factors that make Kauai a major travel destination.

 Popular Destinations in Kauai

 There are many unique destinations in Kauai and our top picks include: